mercari/spanner-autoscaler/README.md

 * `serviceAccountSecretRef`: Secret which you created on 1.
 Step
 * `minNodes`: Minimum number of Cloud Spanner nodes.
 * `maxNodes`: Maximum number of Cloud Spanner nodes.
 It should be higher than `minNodes` and not over [quota](https://cloud.google.com/spanner/quotas).
 * `maxScaleDownNodes`(optional): Maximum number of nodes scale down at once.
-If Spanner Autoscaler reduces a lot of nodes at once, it will cause a latency increase.
-We recommend to set it 1 or 2, default is 2.
-The current default scale down interval is 55 minutes.
+Default is 2.
 * `targetCPUUtilization`: Spanner Autoscaler watches `High Priority` CPU utilization for now.
 Please read [CPU utilization metrics  \|  Cloud Spanner](https://cloud.google.com/spanner/docs/cpu-utilization) and configure target CPU utilization.

 Example yaml: